 Intro and History

-Based out of North-East England UK-USA Ministries exists to reach the unbelieving and uncommitted, to grow and deepen them in their faith, and to send them out to impact the world for Jesus Christ.
-They partner with the Tees Valley branch of Youth For Christ, a organization started by Billy Graham in 1946.
+Based out of North-East England, our mission partner exists to reach the unbelieving and uncommitted, to grow and deepen them in their faith, and to send them out to impact the world for Jesus Christ.
+They partner with the Tees Valley branch of Youth For Christ, an organization started by Billy Graham in 1946.
 Relational evangelism is used to reach children, young people, and students in the UK.
 They desire to be the bridge between students and churches in the US to the young people of the United Kingdom.

 The main goal for short-term mission trips is for partnering churches to have a long-term vision for a particular school and community to build lasting relationships for the Gospel.

 What will my team be doing?
-One of the most specific ways in which short term teams will serve is through Camp of Champions.
-Youth from the area will come to the park or other venue where the camp is held, play games, and then be told the gospel by UK-USA staff members as well as Servant Life team members.
+One of the most specific ways in which short term teams will serve is through camp ministry.
+Youth from the area will come to the park or other venue where the camp is held, play games, and then be told the gospel by our mission partner's staff members as well as Servant Life team members.
 You will play a vital role in sharing Jesus with teenagers in NE England!
 You'll also be involved in servant evangelism as described above.
 At the end of your trip, you'll get to do some sightseeing and explore quaint little English towns such as York.

 What does my cost include?